|

 Copyright: 11/1941

 Startling Comics #11 - New fortifications in Puerto Rico are being slowed by Nazi saboteurs coming in by submarine.
+Click here to read the story.

-10 'Looks Like A Busy Day Ahead' 'Looks Like A Busy Day Ahead'
+'Looks Like A Busy Day Ahead'

 Published by Better Publications